The Down Lo

 White Sands National Park

-White Sands is like no place on earth because it looks like it belongs on another planet entirely.
+White Sands is like no place on earth because it looks like it belongs on another planet entirely, which is why it was recently declared a national park.
 Blindingly and shockingly white gypsum dunes stretch and wave as far as the eye can see.
 You’d expect it to be a sensitive and protected environment, yet somehow we are allowed to play on them like any other beach – camping, sledding (they rent toboggans in the gift shop), and even horseback riding.
 Feel the sand between your fingers and toes and marvel at the unique ecosystem that thrives in this Seussville-like world.

 Grindstone Lake